 Friends of the Library of Hawai‘i (FLH) is grateful to our community partner and the sponsor of our three primary booksales – Hawai‘i State Federal Credit Union (HSFCU).

 In addition to sponsoring those booksales, Hawai‘i State FCU has given FLH members eligibility to join the credit union and has allowed FLH to open bookstores in two of their branches for HSFCU members.

-FLH needs your help to purchase a permanent home.
-We have are working to purchase a 13,000SF property in Iwilei and we are half way there!
+FLH needs your help to purchase our permanent home.
+We have purchased a 12,000SF property in Iwilei and have less than $1MM to go!
 Find out more . . .